naplab/naplib-python/README.md

-# gavlib
+# naplib-python
-Tools and functions for neural data processing and analysis in python
+Tools and functions for neural acoustic data processing and analysis in python

 ## Installation